juanca/blog/articles/react-component-architecture.md

 A stateless presentational component is entirely derived from the `props` passed into it.
 Given the simplicity of this data flow, it is guaranteed that all other UI components will be unaffected by the inclusion of a presentational component.
-Note: there are usages of using some state in a presentational component (e.g. managing unique `htmlFor` attributes) but, for the purposes of article, let's focus on a functional component example.
+Note: there are some uses for state in a presentational component (e.g. managing unique `htmlFor` attributes) but, for the purposes of article, let's focus on a functional component example.

 Let's consider a text field component with two basic requirements:

 1. A label
 2. An input field

-In HTML markup, it is straightforward.
-In JSX markup, it is straightforward as well.
+In JSX markup, it is as straightforward as HTML markup:

 ```javascript
 function PresentationalTextField (props) {